nikomatsakis/rust-name-resolution-algorithm/README.md

 Here are some of the interesting characteristics:

-1. Explicitly defined imports and structs take precedence over globs.
+1. Explicit imports and structs take precedence over globs.
-    - **However,** items defined by macro invocations cannot conflict with a name defined by any other means.
-This is to avoid a time-travel paradox problem, as described below.
+    - So if I have `use foo::*;` and `use bar::X;`, then the name `X` always resolves to `bar::X`, even if `foo` contains a member named `X`.
+    - **However,** macro names can never conflict, even with a macro imported by a glob.
+So in the previous example, if `X` should be a macro, an error results.
 2. It is always legal to import the same item through multiple paths (e.g., `use foo::X` and `use bar::X` are legal, so long as they both ultimately refer to the same `X`).